-Objective 1 Update the zoning code to allow a diversity of housing types (e.g. townhomes, duplexes, mixed-use buildings, and apartment building style condominiums) in certain areas to meet the needs of first-time home buyers/renters and downsizing seniors looking to stay within the community.
+Objective 1 Update the Zoning Code to allow a diversity of housing types (e.g. townhomes, duplexes, mixed-use buildings, and apartment building style condominiums) in appropriately identified areas to meet the various needs of the community, including first-time home buyers/renters and downsizing seniors.

-Objective 2 Maintain an adequate supply of senior housing for a variety of income levels.
+Objective 2 Maintain an adequate supply of senior housing and for a variety of income levels.

-Objective 3 Where appropriate, update the zoning map and code to create transitional districts between hamlet centers and suburban neighborhoods.
+Objective 3 Where appropriate, update the Zoning Map and Code to create transitional districts between hamlet centers and single-family neighborhoods.